shaigue/pmi_masking/README.md

 6. `compute_pmi_score` - computes the PMI scores for ngrams
 7. `compute_pmi_masking_vocab` - takes the ngrams with the highest PMI scores and creates the PMI-masking vocabulary.

+## Performance and resource requirements
+*** TODO: structure the performance report so that it will inform potential users of how much resources they are expected to have.